 Building for Everyone: The Essentials of Accessible Front-End Development

-As front-end engineers, it's essential to understand the basics of accessibility and how to make elements of a website or application more accessible.
-This includes having a grasp of the different types of disabilities and how they affect the use of technology.
+As a front-end engineer, it's important to understand the basics of accessibility and how to make elements of a website or application more accessible.
+This includes understanding the different types of disabilities and how they impact the use of technology.

-For example, people with visual impairments may use a screen reader to navigate a website, while those with motor disabilities may use a keyboard to interact with and activate elements on a page.
+For example, people who are visually impaired may use a screen reader to navigate a website, while people with motor disabilities may use a keyboard to navigate and activate elements on a page.

-There are several key areas where we can improve accessibility, including:
+There are several key areas where accessibility can be improved, including:

 Alt Text for Images